piyushpatel2005/go-exploration/notes/maps/index.md

 1
 ```

-When getting values, we get value and a boolean flag if the key exists or not.
+When retrieving values, we get value and a boolean flag if the key exists or not.
 If key doesn't exist, the first value will be zero value.
 This we can use with conditionals to verify if a key exists and if exists, get the value else do something else.

 ```go
 package main